 Acting as an ambassador for HIW and play an important role in promoting the work of the Inspectorate in relation to the inspection of dental practices in Wales.
 This will include proactive networking with key stakeholders such as the Welsh Dental Committee and attendance at the HIW Dental Stakeholder Review Group

-Review applications for the Clinical Dental Peer Reviewer role
+Review applications for the Clinical Dental Peer Reviewer role and assisting in the recruitment process more generally

 Undertaking the role of Clinical Dental Peer Reviewer if/when required including within Prisons.